 All enquiries and complaints should be directed to the supplier who you have contracted to provide your kerbside recycling collection service.

 You can also recycle paper and cardboard at the landfill (normal tip fees will apply).
 The landfill is shared by Upper Hutt City Council and Hutt City Council.
 Landfill location, costs and opening hours can be viewed in detail on Lower Hutt City Councils website

 For information about recycling collection on statutory holidays, please contact your recycling service provider.

 Recycling drop-off point

-Council will be installing a rates-funded recycling drop-off point, providing households with an alternative means to recycle.
+Council is installing the rates-funded recycling drop-off point, to provide households with an alternative means to recycle.
 This will help conserve our landfill space, preserve our natural resources, and control rising waste disposal costs—a great outcome for our community.

 View/download the Annual Plan 2017 – 2018 [PDF 3 MB]